All Episodes

 If you're a male, you shouldn't consume soy at all in this country, in my opinion, because of both the GMO issue as well as the phytoestrogen issue.

-So liposomal vitamin C is the is the route to go, and you need to get up to 30 micrograms per kilogram if you use liposomal, it's at that 800 per gram ratio that you're ingesting, so you can do the math there and figure out how many grams of this stuff you need to take during a day.
+If you use liposomal, it's at that 800 per gram ratio that you're ingesting, so you can do the math there and figure out how many grams of this stuff you need to take during a day.

-With vitamin C something else, it's also helpful to spread it out throughout your entire day such that before you go to bed, if you can do it with your gut, if you're not reaching bowel tolerance, then it'll keep you going through the night, take some before late at night before you go to sleep.
+It's also helpful to spread it out throughout your entire day such that before you go to bed, if you can do it with your gut, if you're not reaching bowel tolerance, then it'll keep you going through the night.

-Another thing about this is you'll find that people that want to saturate themselves with vitamin C to get it up to the level that is um uh maximal will go through a number of days of reaching bowel tolerance.
+Another thing about this is you'll find that people that want to saturate themselves with vitamin C to get it up to the level that is maximal will go through a number of days of reaching bowel tolerance.

-Now, vitamin C does stuff that is beyond the antioxidant component of it.
+Now vitamin C does stuff that is beyond the antioxidant component of it.

 But the negative part of vitamin C is that if once a vitamin C molecule meets that hormone that it has to neutralize, that hormone is neutralized, but so is that vitamin C molecule.

-So you've got to replace that vitamin C molecule, ASAP if you're getting bombarded by these hormones from the fucking cancer.
+So you've got to replace that vitamin C molecule, ASAP, if you're getting bombarded by these hormones from the fucking cancer.

 Well, I'll do more of these.

-Uh there's a lot more you can do.
+There's a lot more you can do.

-Um, and uh, you know, I'm not trying to make money off of them.
+And, you know, I'm not trying to make money off of them.

 You can't blame them.

-It's like I'm really pissed.
+It's like, I'm really pissed.

 I'm really pissed no one told me this, you know, 60 years ago.